 B) Disabling the SDK and wiping the data

-In addition to disabling the SDK, you can also send a request to delete the data attached to the install.
-This will wipe the data locally and request a remote data removal for the matching advertising ID/Custom User ID.
+In addition to disabling the SDK, you can also send a request to delete the data attached to the installation.
+This will wipe the data locally and request a remote data removal for the matching Installation ID.
 You should only use that method if you are fully aware of the impacts on your users.